moziada/mobile-app-rate-analysis/README.md

 On this project i tried to analyse [Mobile App Store](https://www.kaggle.com/ramamet4/app-store-apple-data-set-10k-apps) dataset and build regression models using sklearn to predict user rating for the app.

-## download dataset
+## Download Dataset

-you could download the dataset from [here](https://www.kaggle.com/ramamet4/app-store-apple-data-set-10k-apps), and place it on "datasets" directory.
+Download the dataset from [here](https://www.kaggle.com/ramamet4/app-store-apple-data-set-10k-apps), and place it on "datasets" directory.

 ## Data Preparation